apache/dolphinscheduler-website/docs/en-us/development/development-environment-setup.md

     fi
 ```

-6. Start the front-end ui modules
-cd dolphinscheduler-ui directory
-And run
-npm run start
+6. cd dolphinscheduler-ui directory and run npm run start

 #### Visit the project
 1. Visit http://localhost:8888

-2. Sign in with the administrator role
+2. Sign in with the administrator account
 username: admin
-password:dolphinscheduler123
+password: dolphinscheduler123